poburka/scorekeeper/README.md

 with ‘1’.
 I recommend entering any raw metadata as ‘0’ to increase transparency of your scoring method when sharing a scoresheet

-**val_labs**: value labels for a new variable
+**val_labs**: value labels for a new variable.
+Follow the convention `label` = `value`. label/value pairs can be listed as a single, comma separated character string or as a vector of character strings

 **new_vals**: values to be recoded in a `recode` operation.
-Follow the convention ‘old’ = ‘new’, with commas separating each old/new pair. class(new_vals) should be a single charachter string
+Follow the convention `old` = `new`. old/new pairs can be listed as a single, comma separated character string or as a vector of character strings

 **if_condition**: a logical condition to be evaluated for an `if_else` operation